LuxOps

 Train one department at a time

 Front Office first, then Housekeeping, then Food and Beverage.
 Each session is focused, faster to schedule, and easier to follow up on.
-Trying to train the whole hotel at once creates logistical problems and dilutes the content.
+Trying to train every department at once creates logistical problems and dilutes the content.

 What Changes After a Proper Training Session